weaviate/weaviate-io/developers/weaviate/configuration/backups.md

 * Zero downtime & minimal impact for your users when backups are running
 * Easy Migration to new environments

-:::caution Warning on restoring backups from older versions:
-If you’re restoring a backup from an older version of Weaviate (pre v1.23.13), please **update to version 1.23.13** or higher.
+:::caution Restoring backups from `v1.23.12` and older If you are running Weaviate `v1.23.12` or older, first **[update Weaviate](../more-resources/migration/index.md) to version 1.23.13** or higher before restoring a backup.
-Versions prior to 1.23.13 restores the schema, however encouters a bug while restoring the backup of your data.
+Versions prior to `v1.23.13` had a bug that could lead to data not being stored correctly from a backup of your data.
 :::

 :::note